SWaRL: Safeguard Code Watermarking via Reinforcement Learning: Experiments

-\subsection{Refactoring Attack}
+\subsubsection{Refactoring attack}

+For the refactoring attack evaluation, we employ two third-party LLMs, Qwen/Qwen2.5-3B-Instruct \cite{qwen2025qwen25technicalreport} (\texttt{QW Attack}) and deepseek-ai/deepseek-coder-7b-instruct-v1.5 \cite{guo2024deepseekcoderlargelanguagemodel} (\texttt{DS Attack}) which are not involved in any stage of our training pipeline.
+The attacker model is prompted to refactor each generated code sample into an alternative, functionally equivalent implementation.
+These refactored outputs are then passed to the \sys{} watermark detector to assess watermark removability.
+This setup enables us to quantify how effectively an external model can erase or obfuscate the embedded watermark while preserving program semantics.

-Table~\ref{tab:refactor_attack} reports the watermark detection accuracy and code correctness before and after refactoring.
-Across both HumanEval and MBPP, WLLM and SWEET exhibit substantial degradation in AUROC under refactoring, with reductions of 14-17\% and 12-13\%, respectively.
-EXP-edit shows smaller reductions but already suffers from weak watermark detectability and lower code quality, limiting its practical robustness.
+Table~\ref{tab:refactor_attack_auroc} reports AUROC before and after refactoring attacks on HumanEval and MBPP datasets.
+Existing watermarking methods exhibit substantial degradation under rewriting.
+WLLM experiences AUROC drops of $14$--$17\%$ across attacks and datasets, while SWEET shows similar instability, with degradation exceeding $11\%$ in all settings and reaching $16.82\%$ on MBPP under \texttt{DS Attack}.
+Although EXP-edit shows smaller degradation, its watermark detectability is already weak before attack, limiting its practical robustness.

-In contrast, \sys{} demonstrates significantly improved resilience under adversarial refactoring.
-As shown in Table \ref{tab:delta_auroc}, \sys{} exhibits the smallest AUROC degradation among high-performing watermarking methods, with a 3.45\% drop on HumanEval and 9.40\% on MBPP, demonstrating substantially stronger refactoring robustness compared to WLLM and SWEET, whose detection accuracy degrades by 12-17\%.
+In contrast, \sys{} consistently demonstrates stronger robustness under adversarial rewriting.
+Under \texttt{QW Attack}, \sys{} achieves AUROC reductions of only $3.45\%$ on HumanEval and $9.40\%$ on MBPP.
+Under the stronger \texttt{DS Attack}, degradation further decreases to $5.66\%$ and $2.21\%$, respectively.
+Moreover, \sys{} retains the highest post-attack AUROC on MBPP under both attacks ($0.819$ and $0.884$), demonstrating stronger resilience to semantics-preserving refactoring than prior token-level watermarking methods.